robertblackwell/network_c_http/http_in_c/runloop/readme.md

 code C a bit tedious.

 Typically, callbacks should be short and fast, should not perform long calculations and should not perform any synchronous I/O (like calling `printf()` or reading from a file).
-The whole point of the runloop is that

 However, some operations cannot be made short and/or fast, and one runloop solution to this is a thread pool.
+I have not implemented a threadpool but have provided the key mechanism for doing this, a means of a second thread adding callbacks to a runloop.
+This is the purpose of the `eventfd` event and the `inter thread queue`.

 I have implemented a simple thread associated with the runloop in this directory.